How to Deal With Depression: 11 Easy Ways Really Work

 When you exercise, your body releases a hormone known as endorphins.
 These chemicals trigger a positive and happy feeling throughout your body.

-Fortunately, you don’t have to spend hours trying out different strenuous exercises.
-Make sure you find out the types of activities you enjoy and do them.
-You can take a 15- to 30-minute brisk walk every day — or jog, bike, or even dance if you prefer.
+Fortunately, you don’t have to spend hours trying strenuous exercises.
+Make sure you find out the activities you enjoy and do them.
+You can take a 15- to 30-minute brisk walk daily, jog, bike, or even dance.

 Other exercises that can help you boost your mood include: